Manage your release

 You need to register the servers where your app will be deployed, and then set up environments that contain these servers.

-With Visual Studio 2013 Update 3 or later, you can use Windows PowerShell, Windows PowerShell Desired State Configuration (DSC), or Chef to deploy to a server without a deployment agent.
+With Visual Studio 2013 Update 3 or later, or Visual Studio 2015, you can use Windows PowerShell, Windows PowerShell Desired State Configuration (DSC), or Chef to deploy to a server without a deployment agent.
 If you already deploy using any of these tools, you can use the same scripts with Release Management.
 Or, you can use deployment agents to deploy to a server.
 So that you can tell which type of environment you create, environments of servers with deployment agents are called agent-based environments, and environments of servers without deployment agents are called vNext environments.
 Differences in how the Release Management Client is used, based on environment type, are called out in these instructions.

 An environment can contain multiple servers.
 Each environment will be assigned to a stage later.